HunnicCyber/SharpSniper/README.md

 It requires that you have privileges to read logs on Domain Controllers.

-First it queries and makes a list of Domain contollers, then search for Log-on events on any of the DCs from the user you are looking for and then reads the most recent 1 IP address.
+First it queries and makes a list of Domain contollers, then search for Log-on events on any of the DCs for the user you are looking for and then reads the most recent DHCP allocated logon IP address.

 ## Usage